Excerpted from Phyllis’ new book, Southern Folk Medicine: Healing Traditions from the Appalachian Fields and Forests

 “When the leaves start a falling, the snakes start a crawling.”

 – Local saying

-According to Granddaddy, deer eat the ginseng seeds in the early fall and the seeds pass on through and drop as the deer move around the woods.
+According to Granddaddy, deer eat the ginseng seeds and the seeds pass on through and drop as the deer move around the woods.
 The seeds then roll down the sides of the mountain until they rest on land that is level enough and moist enough for them to grow.
 And that’s one way ginseng travels around the woods to new locations.
 That’s why following deer trails often leads to ginseng.

 “Shoo old snake, we don’t want no trouble,” Granddaddy said.
 But the snake stayed coiled, rattling its tail.

 “It’s too late for talking,” Daddy said, “it’s done hissed at me.”
 Daddy picked up a big rock, ready to deal with that rattlesnake.

 “Get to the truck,” Daddy said, motioning me onward.
 But I was frozen, staring at the evil-looking arrowhead-shaped snake head.
 “Go on, I said.”
 And I knew he meant it this time and so I headed toward the truck giving the snake a wide berth.
 With one last look back, I saw Daddy draw back his throwing arm and I knew we had seen the last of that old snake.
 Daddy had a fearless attitude about handling snakes or killing poisonous ones.
 He had been known to grab a snake by the tail, swing it around and around and pop off its head with a whip-like action.
 He also liked to keep a rat snake or corn snake in his tool shed to keep down the rats.
 It’s also kept Mama out of his shed too.
 She was extremely afraid of snakes.